trangnth/iRedAPD/README.md

 Plugins are files placed under `plugins/` directory, plugin name is file name without file extension `.py`.
-It's recommended to read comment lines in plugin source files to understand what it does and how it works.
+It's recommended to read comment lines in plugin source files to understand how it works and what it does.

 ## Plugins for all backends